FTCLib/FTCLib/readme.md

 Now, in your TeamCode buid.gradle, add these lines:
 ```
 dependencies {
-    implementation 'com.arcrobotics:ftclib:2.0.12' // Replace 2.0.12 with the latest release
+    implementation 'com.arcrobotics:ftclib:1.0.0' // Replace 1.0.0 with the latest release
 }
 ```
 And that's it!
 (May need to follow installation instructions below, however

 ## Legality for competition use

-This is the second official release of FTCLib!
-The project is still in the Alpha stage, with many things being untested.
-The project is being added to constantly, and there will most likely be smaller updates to come in the near future.
+This is the first full release of FTCLib!
+Since this is a community-driven, open source library, we are constantly looking for more content.
+If you feel there is something missing from our library, feel free to contribute!
 If you want to contribute to the project, be sure to read the [Contributing.MD](https://github.com/FTCLib/FTCLib-1/blob/dev/CONTRIBUTING.md)

 There is still a great need for Alpha testers, so also please contact us if you are interested in that.